 Seven Reasons to Test Your Drinking Water

-Approximately one-third of Pennsylvania homes are served by private water supplies (wells, springs, or cisterns).
-Homeowners using this type of water supply should consider having it tested because:
+More than one million homes are served by private water supplies (wells, springs, or cisterns) in Pennsylvania.
+Homeowners using this type of water supply should consider having it tested for the following reasons:

-- Private water supply testing is the voluntary responsibility of the homeowner.
-There are no government agencies or programs that routinely test private water systems.
+- Unlike public water systems, private water supply testing is the voluntary responsibility of the homeowner.
+There are no government agencies or programs that routinely test private water systems for homeowners.

 - Surveys indicate that about half of the private water supplies have never been tested.